camdagr8/handlebars-loop/README.md

 # Handlebars Loop
-Handlebars helper that iterates x number of times.
+Handlebars helper that iterates through a range of numbers.

 ## Usage
 ```javascript